Antfield-Creations/fafa-vae/journal/README.md

 consts and it saved checkpoints directly to my artifacts bucket.

 I also implemented some other useful stuff: re-training an existing model checkpoint.
 Loading it from the bucket goes perfectly fine, and the checkpoints are also saved in the correct location.
-Re-training did not result in a significant drop in loss, but at least now I know that the model is about as well-trained under the current hyperparameter settings as can be.
+Re-training did not result in a significant drop in overall loss, but at least now I know that the model is about as well-trained under the current hyperparameter settings as can be.
 I think I'm going to do some tuning before starting the pixelCNN part of the project.
+The part of the model that _did_ show significant improvement, was the reconstruction loss, which is great.
+It dropped from 5.2e-3 to 3.08e-3, so it nearly halved.
+That was well worth investigating.
+I'm going to see if I can get it down a little bit more using a lower learning rate.

 ## 2022-06-02
 Oh yeah I had this journal.
 Been busy doing things that actually pay the bills.
 A good project, but whatever.
 I spent